 9786 Ross Station Road, Sebastopol, CA 95472, (707) 887-1507

 Iron Horse Vineyards is one of Sonoma County’s most popular family-owned wineries, known for its estate sparkling wines which can be enjoyed from the casual, rustic outdoor tasting room overlooking rolling hills of vineyards.
-This Russian River winery offers a wide variety of sparkling and still wines, but don’t miss sampling the popular Wedding Cuvée, a crowd-pleasing bubbly that makes a great wedding gift.
+This Russian River winery offers a wide variety of sparkling and still wines, but a regular favorite is the popular Wedding Cuvée, a crowd-pleasing bubbly that makes a great wedding gift.
 Reserve a tasting at this picturesque winery for a true taste of Sonoma’s relaxed and welcoming hospitality.

 2100 Denmark Street, Sonoma, CA 95476, (707) 939-1858

 Reservations: Required (open for members only)